ENTREPRENEURS: DINKA

 Questions

-Some constants of the reasons for consulting DINKA are:
+Some constant reasons for consulting DINKA are:

-“I feel that time is not enough for me and it is difficult for me to delegate; no one in my company does things like me”.
-"I sell and at the end of the month I don't see the results."
-I'm not sure what my real profit is."
+"I feel like I don't have enough time and it's hard for me to delegate; no one in my company does things like I do."
+“I sell and at the end of the month I don't see the results.”
+“I am not clear about what my real profit is.”
 “I feel alone in making decisions.”
 “I have almost no competition: I should sell more.”
 Startups sometimes have the good sense to consult before becoming such.
-They come with an idea, for example an application, and they do not find how to make it profitable”, dice Felsenstein.
-“So we put together a business model and if I don't see it as viable, I dis-recommend it, I am very frank.”
+“They come with an idea, for example an application, and they don't find how to make it profitable,” says Felsenstein.
+“So we put together a business model and if I don't see it as viable, I dis-recommend it, I'm very frank.”